ResetXPDR/MSFS_AutoFPS/README.md

     - Can be fine‑tuned with four user‑configurable options in the common config file in the app’s root directory.
     - CPU Affinity:
       - Uses a universal physical‑core rule based on SMT that gives consistent behaviour across AMD, Intel hybrid, and SMT‑off systems.
+      - On Intel hybrid CPUs, this means MSFS runs on the P‑cores only, since E‑cores don’t support SMT and aren’t counted as physical cores in this rule.
       - The `AffinityPhysicalCoreThreshold` key, defaulting to 6, controls the SMT‑core threshold at which physical‑core‑only affinity is applied.
       - The `AMDUseFirstCCDOnly` key, defaulting to true, activates first‑CCD affinity mode on dual‑CCD AMD CPUs.
 The tooltip appends "CCD+" to the physical‑core affinity line when this mode is active.
     - MSFS Process Priority: